 Ki is the dissociation constant for substrate binding in such a way that two substrates can bind to an enzyme.
 It is expressed in the same units as X.

-Note: Prism 7 uses a different (improved) set of rules for initial values than did Prism 6.
+Note: Prism 7 and later use a different (improved) set of rules for initial values than did Prism 6.

 It is easier to understand the problems of fitting this model if it is rearranged:

 Vmax controls the height of the peak (but doesn't equal the Y value at the peak).

 When X values are small, the last term approaches zero, so the early parts of the curve (small X values) are determined by the value of Km.

 Conversely, when X values are large, the first term approaches zero, so the later parts of the curve (higher X values) are determined by the value of Ki.

 The middle part of the curve is determined by both Ki and Km.

 There are two reasons why the fit would result in an "ambiguous" result.